ChuaPingChan/WeekendsDoWhat/docs/frontend.md

 In the project directory, you can run:

-Install npm and node latest version
+Install npm and node latest version at https://nodejs.org/en/download/

 ### `npm install`
 ### `npm start`